MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer-shortcuts.md

 |`Ctrl`+`K`, `Ctrl`+`S` | Turn current line or selected lines into multi-line string literal |
 |`Ctrl`+`K`, `Ctrl`+`M` | Remove multi-line stirng literal marks (reverse of `Ctrl`+`K`, `Ctrl`+`S`) |

-## JSON Viewer shortcuts
+## JSON viewer

-The following shorcuts are active inside Results JSON Viewer (opened when a JSON-like cell in Results View is double-clicked)
+The following keyboard shorcuts can be used from within the results JSON viewer (displayed when one double-clicks on a JSON-like value in the results view cell):

 |Hot Key|Description|
 |-------|-----------|